Amitpandey-web/project/README.md

-# This is my project work for unified mentor
+# This is my basic calculator project work which can perform the basic task of a calculator like arithematic calculation's
+unified mentor